apache/flink/docs/dev/table/connectors/index.md

 ### Time Attributes

 Time attributes are essential when working with unbounded streaming tables.
-Therefore both processing-time and event-time (also known as "rowtime") attributes can be defined as part of the schema.
+Therefore both proctime and rowtime attributes can be defined as part of the schema.

 For more information about time handling in Flink and especially event-time, we recommend the general [event-time section](streaming/time_attributes.html).

 #### Proctime Attributes

-In order to declare a proctime attribute in the schema, you can use Computed Column syntax to declare a computed column which is generated from `PROCTIME()` builtin function.
+In order to declare a proctime attribute in the schema, you can use [Computed Column syntax]({{ site.baseurl }}/dev/table/sql/create.html#create-table) to declare a computed column which is generated from `PROCTIME()` builtin function.
 The computed column is a virtual column which is not stored in the physical data.

 <div class="codetabs" markdown="1">